 Unless specifically excepted in this section 5, the LESSOR shall maintain the leased PREMISES, including the building and all equipment, fixtures, and appurtenances furnished by the LESSOR under this Lease, in good repair and tenantable condition, except in case of damages arising from the acts of the LESSEE'S agents or employees.
 For the purpose of so maintaining said PREMISES and property, the LESSOR may at reasonable times, and with the approval of the authorized LESSEE representative in charge, enter and inspect the same and make any necessary repairs hereto.
 The LESSOR shall be responsible for maintaining all exterior walls of the building.
-LESSEE shall be responsible for maintaining to the leased property, and the adjacent sidewalks and entrance lobby, in good order and repair, and free of snow, ice, rubbish and other obstructions.
+LESSEE shall be responsible for maintaining the roof, the elevators to the fifth floor, passageways from the lobby, street and parking areas leading to the leased property, and the adjacent sidewalks and entrance lobby, in good order and repair, and free of snow, ice, rubbish and other obstructions.
 LESSEE shall provide lawn and plant maintenance and shall provide monthly pest control service.
 LESSEE shall maintain in good working order and repair all plumbing, toilet facilities and other fixtures and equipment installed for the general supply of hot and cold water, heat, air-conditioning (including monthly maintenance and filters).